-The Bachelor of Arts in Art History provides a thorough investigation of the history of art as a humanistic discipline.
+The Bachelor of Arts in Art History offers an interdisciplinary approach to the history, technique, and theory of art, architecture, and material and visual culture.
 The program provides two paths of study in art history.
 Option A prepares students for graduate study in art history while Option B prepares students for careers in the fields of Museum Studies and Arts Administration.
 The Bachelor of Arts in Art History requires a minimum of 120 credit hours of course work.

 In addition to the University General Education requirements, Art History majors are required to complete courses listed below.
 Courses used to fulfill University General Education requirements, if they are applicable, may be used to satisfy Department specific requirements.

 |ART 1100||Foundation Drawing & Design: Two Dimensional Applications||

 |ART 1110||Foundation Drawing & Design: Three Dimensional Applications||

 |ART 3760||Art History Seminar||